cloudwego/kitex/docs/guide/extension/loadbalance.md

 ## Attention

-1. If you are using dynamic service discovery, you should be better to implement caching which can improve performance.
+1. If you are using dynamic service discovery, you should implement caching which can improve performance.
 2. If you are using cache, you should be better to implement the Rebalancer interface, otherwise you will not be notified when discovery results changes.
-3. Customize LoadBalancer is not supported in the case of Proxy.
+3. LoadBalancer customization is not being supported in the case of Proxy.

 ## Example